SofiyaMorrison/Bucket-List/README.md

 No ink or paper needed.

+### Getting Started

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### How to use the App.

 1. After you opened an Bucket List App via [http://localhost:3000](http://localhost:3000), type in your wishes in open input window where it says :